Mentally checked out? Think like a tree.

 But the wiser choice is to go within, to go back to your roots.

-Whether you're mentally checked out at work or mentally checked out in a relationship, the common root structure always applies:
+Whether you're mentally checked out at work or mentally or emotionally checked out in a relationship, the common root structure always applies:

 If someone yells at you, who may have yelled at you in the past?